NaveedNaseem84/PP3--Hangman-Lite/README.md

     ...
     sys.exit(0)
     ```
-* The reading in the rules from a text file was utilised from Code Institute's [Python Essentials: Python I/O Exception Handling > Reading Data From a File.](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CPP_06_20+3/courseware/e38bbf480aec434f9f00f0bf6285e35c/b2704e108fc94223bd931f672cf929d4/)
+* The reading in the rules from a text file was utilised from Code Institute's [Python Essentials: Python I/O Exception Handling > Reading Data from a File.](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CPP_06_20+3/courseware/e38bbf480aec434f9f00f0bf6285e35c/b2704e108fc94223bd931f672cf929d4/)

   * The code utilised (and adapted into my project) was: